-Blast Theory’s first ‘game’ that unfolds over SMS, Day of the Figurines (DoF), was a durational piece that invited players to engage with it over a period of twenty-four days, each of which represented an hour of the igurines’ time.
+Blast Theory’s first ‘game’ that unfolds over short message service (SMS), Day of the Figurines (DoF), was a durational piece that invited players to engage with it over a period of twenty-four days, each of which represented an hour of the figurines’ time.
 Like previous work, DoF merged different layers of space-time, bringing together the physical and virtual to create mixed experiences.
-In this case, the physical space was an actual installation of a vast model town (the piece opened at the Lighthouse in Brighton, where th was installed), inhabited by one thousand plastic igurines.
-Each igurine was moved by hand once every hour for the duration of the game.
-To take part in the game, players had to physically visit the installation and register their own igurine, by naming it, answering questions about its past (for example, describing a place in the fictional character’s childhood), and considering how the igurine would like to be remembered, ‘invoking feelings of mortality and legacy’ (Adams and Delahunta, 2006, 149).
-The igurine was then placed in the town and, from that point onwards, the game unfolded via SMS.
+In this case, the physical space was an actual installation of a vast model town (the piece opened at the Lighthouse in Brighton, where the model was installed), inhabited by one thousand plastic figurines.
+Each figurine was moved by hand once every hour for the duration of the game.
+To take part in the game, players had to physically visit the installation and register their own figurine, by naming it, answering questions about its past (for example, describing a place in the fictional character’s childhood), and considering how the figurine would like to be remembered, ‘invoking feelings of mortality and legacy’ (Adams and Delahunta, 2006, 149).
+The figurine was then placed in the town and, from that point onwards, the game unfolded via SMS.